Welcome to the Pulse Fitness Centre

 ISSA-CPT, H.B.Sc.
 Kinesiology (c)

-I’m a fourth-year kinesiology student that has a passion for fitness and physical activity.
+I’m a fifth-year honours kinesiology student that has a passion for fitness and physical activity.
 I grew up playing several sports and transitioned into resistance training during COVID.
 Working out has become an outlet for me and something I look forward to doing everyday.
 My favourite form of exercise is running or any kind of cardio that challenges my abilities.
 My goal as a trainer is to introduce my clients to the gym in a safe and comfortable manner so that they can feel confident and capable in their skills.

 Experience: